Lightning-AI/pytorch-lightning/docs/source/advanced/multi_gpu.rst

         def train_dataloader(self):
             return Dataset(..., batch_size=7)

-In DDP and Horovod your effective batch size will be 7 * gpus * num_nodes.
+In DDP or Horovod your effective batch size will be 7 * gpus * num_nodes.

 .. code-block:: python